verveschool/versel/content/book/chapters/after-the-yes.md

 The follow up framework is not complicated.

-It is consistent attention to making sure the deal does not leak away and the customer gets exactly what they paid for.
+It's consistent attention to making sure the deal doesn't leak away and the customer gets exactly what they paid for.